patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 **apt install libcgi-pm-perl**<br>

 ## setup hotspot
-first of all we need a hotspot connection.
+first of all we need to setup a hotspot connection in NetworkManager.
 We do that with a sequence of nmcli commands.<br>
+You can issue these commands manually or using a sript.
+Change ssid and passwd (psk) to your needs.
+Beware that when you change<br>
+the ssid, you should alse do that in wificonfig.py !<br>
 **nano setup_hotspot.sh**<br>
 ```
 #!/usr/bin/env bash<br>